 MIRRECO™ was runner-up in the national Sustainability Awards for product innovation, nearly two years ago (under the name Cybannac).
 Since then, they have dramatically improved product lines and manufacturing processes and developed scalable technologies which can store significant volumes of carbon.

 Once planted, in just a few months, the humble hemp seeds transform into an abundant source of food, fibre, oil and more.
 At harvest, MIRRECO™ can convert the remaining carbon storing hemp biomass into an array of products using their revolutionary processing and manufacturing technology.
-With a ‘Seed to Solution’ timeline of approx. 6 months, this speed and efficiency benefits the entire supply chain.
+With a ‘Seed to Solution’ timeline less than 6 months, this speed and efficiency benefits the entire supply chain.

 Combining processed hemp with MIRRECO™ CAST® Technology offers significant advantages over conventional materials and products for major industries; such as housing, construction and government provided civil infrastructure.